 This section explains how the labeling approach on the assignment manifold of Section 3 can be applied to a graphical model, using the global and local gradients derived in Section 4.
 The graphical model is given in terms of an energy function E(x) of the form (1.2).
 The basic idea, worked out in Section 5.1, for determining a labeling x with low energy E(x) is to combine minimization of the convex relaxation (1.3) and non-convex rounding to an integral solution in a single smooth process.
-This idea is realized by restricting the smooth approximation (1.4) of the objective function to the assignment manifold due to Section 3.1, and by combining numerical integration of the corresponding Riemannian gradient flow due to Section 3.3 with the assignment mechanism suggested by [ÅPSS17] due to Section 3.2.
+This idea is realized by restricting the smooth approximation (1.4) of the objective function to the assignment manifold from Section 3.1, and by combining numerical integration of the corresponding Riemannian gradient flow from Section 3.3 with the assignment mechanism suggested by [ÅPSS17] from Section 3.2.

-Section 5.2 complements our preliminary observations stated as Remarks 4.1 and 4.2, in order to high-light the essential properties of this process as a novel way of 'belief propagation' using dually computing gradients of local Wasserstein distances, that we call Wasserstein messages.
+Section 5.2 complements our preliminary observations stated as Remarks 4.1 and 4.2, in order to highlight the essential properties of this process as a novel way of 'belief propagation' using dually computed gradients of local Wasserstein distances, that we call Wasserstein messages.

 5.1.
-Smooth Intergration of Minimizing and Rounding on the Assignment Manifold.
-We recall how regularization is performed by the assignment approach of [APSS17]: distance vectors (3.16) representing the data term of classical variational approaches are lifted to the assignment manifold by (3.17) and geometrically averaged over spatial neighborhoods - eq.
-(3.19) resp.
-(3.22).
+Smooth Integration of Minimizing and Rounding on the Assignment Manifold.
+We recall how regularization is performed by the assignment approach of [ÅPSS17]: distance vectors (3.16) representing the data term of classical variational approaches are lifted to the assignment manifold by (3.17) and geometrically averaged over spatial neighborhoods - see Eqns.
+(3.19) and (3.22).

-Given a graphical model in terms of an energy function (1.2), regularization is already defined by the pairwise model parameters $E{ij}(\ell_i, \ell_j)$ resp. $\theta{ij}(\ell_i, \ell_j)$, so that evaluating the gradient of the regularized objective function (1.4) implies averaging over spatial neighborhoods, as eq.
+Given a graphical model in terms of an energy function (1.2), regularization is already defined by the pairwise model parameters $E{ij}(\ell_k, \ell_r)$ resp. $\theta{ij}(\ell_k, \ell_r)$, so that evaluating the gradient of the regularized objective function (1.4) implies averaging over spatial neighborhoods, as Eq.
 (4.13) clearly displays.
-Taking additionally into account the simplest (explicit Euler) update rule (3.31) for geometric integration of Riemannian gradient flows on the assignment manifold, a natural definition of the similarity matrix that consistently incorporates the graphical model into the geometric approach of [ÅPSS17], is where h is a stepsize parameter and the partial gradients $\nabla_i E{\tau}(W^{(k)})$ are given by (4.13).
+Taking additionally into account the simplest (explicit Euler) update rule (3.31) for geometric integration of where h is a stepsize parameter and the partial gradients $\nabla_i E{\tau}(W^{(k)})$ are given by (4.13).
 The sequence $(W^{(k)})$ is initialized in an unbiased way at the barycenter $W^{(0)} \in \mathcal{W}$.
 Adopting the fixed point iteration proposed by [ÅPSS17] leads to the update of the assignment matrix